 - Falls: In addition to falls at the workplace, falls can occur in restaurants, stores, malls, sidewalks, apartments, parks, and more.
 There may be merchandise in aisles, ice on streets, water on tile, tears in carpeting, holes or cracks in flooring, and other defects that could cause you to slip or trip, and landing on your neck or back can cause permanent damages.

 Find out more about how we can help you.
-CHAT LIVE with a representative now.
+Call (888) 649-7166 to speak with a representative now.

 A quadriplegia lawsuit can be difficult to win depending on the circumstances of your case.
 If you were injured from an accident, you must be able to show that the responsible party was negligent.
 All personal injury claims

 - You were owed a duty of care by the responsible party